 - WARNING: Do not use mechanical equipment or other methods to speed up the defrosting process other than those recommended by the manufacturer. - WARNING: Risk of injury due to electric shock!
-There are live electrical parts under the cover.

-Only have the LED interior lighting replaced or repaired by customer service or other suitably trained professionals.

-NOTICE: Appliance must only be used using original manufacturer accessories or using accessories from other providers approved risk of using accessories which are not specific advice in the other chapters: approved.
+There are live electrical parts under the cover. - Only have the LED interior lighting replaced or repaired by customer service or other suitably trained professionals. - NOTICE: Appliance must only be used using original manufacturer accessories or using accessories from other providers approved by the manufacturer.
+The user bears the risk of using accessories which are not approved.